VANSHTalyani/StayFinder/README.md

-# StayFinder
+# StayFinder 🏡

-StayFinder is a full-stack web app, inspired by Airbnb, where users can list and book properties for short-term or long-term stays.
-This project is designed to give hands-on experience across both frontend and backend development.
+Welcome to **StayFinder** – your modern, open-source platform for listing and booking unique stays, inspired by Airbnb!
+Whether you're looking for a cozy weekend getaway or a place to host guests, StayFinder brings together everything you need in a beautiful, easy-to-use web app.

 ---

-## 🚀 Description
-StayFinder allows users to:
-- Browse and search property listings
-- View detailed property information
-- Register and log in
-- Book properties for desired dates
-- (Optional) Hosts can manage their own listings
+## 🌟 Why StayFinder?
+StayFinder was created as an intern project to help developers learn full-stack web development by building something real and useful.
+It's a perfect playground for those who want hands-on experience with React, Node.js/Express, and MongoDB (or PostgreSQL).
+The codebase is clean, approachable, and ready for contributions!

 ---

-## ✅ Objectives
-Build a functional prototype with:
-- **Frontend:** Property listing, search, details page, login/register
-- **Backend:** RESTful API for listings, user authentication, and bookings
+## 🚀 What Can You Do?
+- **Browse** and **search** property listings
+- View detailed property pages with images, descriptions, and calendars
-- **Database:** Store users, listings, and bookings
+- **Register** and **log in** securely
+- **Book** properties for your desired dates
+- (Optional) Hosts can manage their own listings from a dedicated dashboard

 ---

+## 🎯 Project Goals
+- Build a functional, full-stack prototype
+- Practice RESTful API design and authentication
+- Learn how to connect frontend, backend, and database layers

+---

-## 📦 Deliverables
+## 📦 Main Features
-### Frontend (React)
-- Homepage with property cards (image, location, price)
+- 🏠 Homepage with property cards (image, location, price)
-- Listing detail page with images, description, and calendar
+- 📋 Listing detail page with images, description, and calendar
-- Login/Register pages with validation
+- 🔐 Login/Register pages with validation
-- (Optional) Host dashboard to manage listings
+- 🧑‍💼 (Optional) Host dashboard to manage listings

-### Backend (Node.js/Express)
-- Auth routes: register, login
-- Listings endpoints: `GET /listings`, `GET /listings/:id`
-- `POST /bookings` for reservations
-- Basic listing CRUD for hosts

-### Database (MongoDB/PostgreSQL)
-- Models: Users, Listings, Bookings
-- Include seed data for testing

-### Bonus (Optional)
-- Search with filters (location, price, date)
+- 🔎 Search with filters (location, price, date)
-- Map integration (Google Maps/Mapbox)
+- 🌍 (Bonus) Map integration (Google Maps/Mapbox)
-- Mock payment integration (e.g., Stripe)
+- 💳 (Bonus) Mock payment integration (e.g., Stripe)

 ---